sethbeckett/usa-dataset-project/instructions/README.md

 The starter code includes a selection of output examples.
-The corresponding data files can be created from the provided instructions by using your Text Tools.
+The corresponding data files can be created from the provided instructions by using your Text Tools (or the "real" text tools provided with your shell).
 These data sets are for your use as you test and debug your program.
 Reduced data sets that are especially good for interactive debugging are Washington D.C., Delaware and Rhode Island.
-Your submission will be graded by running it against the full BLS data set for the year 2020, as well as a **special, crafted dataset** that you will not have access to.
+Your submission will be graded by running it against the full BLS data set for the year 2020, as well as a **special, crafted data set** that you will not have access to.
 To ensure that your program will get full marks, test it thoroughly by running it against the **full** data set.

 *   The complete CSV file is too big to include in the git repository, and so you won't get it by cloning this project.